College Readiness Program Description

-The LSU College Readiness Program offers a dual enrollment (DE) opportunity for high school students to earn credit for both an LSU course and a high school course at the same time while remaining on the high school campus.
+The LSU College Readiness Dual Enrollment (DE) Program for Math offers participating high schools access to dual enrollment and pre-dual enrollment courses for students designed to help them be better prepared for success in college.
+Students can earn credit for both an LSU course and a high school course at the same time while remaining on the high school campus.
 The following LSU math courses are offered for dual credit to qualifying high school students:

-In order for a high school to offer this DE opportunity, the teacher assigned to teach the high school course must participate in an initial professional development (PD) workshop.
-This workshop includes two four-day summer sessions at LSU and at least 20 additional hours of independent work between the two four-day workshop sessions.
-There is no fee for participation in the PD workshop for DE teachers.
-One-day follow-up DE workshops at LSU are held at the beginning of each fall and spring semester thereafter.
+In order for a high school to offer this DE opportunity, the teacher assigned to teach the high school course must participate in an initial PD workshop.
+This workshop includes two four-day summer sessions at LSU and at least 35 additional hours of independent work between the two four-day workshop sessions.
+There is no fee for participation in the workshop for DE teachers.
+One-day follow-up DE workshops at LSU are held each summer.

-In order to see the learning objectives within each of the College Readiness MyMathLab courses, the number of exercises for each objective, and the CCSS correlation to each (for Alg I, Geometry, and Alg II), select the Course Profiles tab in the left menu.
-At the end of the Alg I, Geometry, and Alg II profiles, there is a list of the standards not covered within each course and suggestions about covering these standards.
+In order to see the learning objectives within each of the College Readiness courses, the number of exercises for each objective, and the Louisiana Mathematics Standards (LMS) correlation to each for Alg I, Geometry, and Alg II, select the Course Profiles tab in the left menu.
+Also, at the end of the Alg I, Geometry, and Alg II profiles, there is a list of LMS standards not covered within each course with some suggestions about covering these standards.

-At the workshop, DE and non-DE teachers …
+At the workshop, DE and Pre-DE teachers …

 Individual schools or districts will be responsible for providing hardware for their students to access the web and for purchasing MyMathLab access codes for their DE and non-DE students using the content from these courses.
 A one-year access code for the MyMathLab online learning system used to deliver the content must be purchased for each student at $40 per student per year.